CHILD CUSTODY & SUPPORT LAWYERS in Summerville

 Some of the common child support questions our attorneys are asked by clients include:

-A: Because circumstances change, parties often seek to have their child support payments modified.
+Because circumstances change, parties often seek a child support modification.
 Child support payments can be modified as the child’s needs or parent’s ability to pay change.
 Parents have the right to request a review of the support amount when either parent’s financial circumstances change.
 It is important not to wait until a crisis occurs, so you should contact your attorney as soon as a change is imminent.

-Let Us Negotiate Your Child Support Agreement Today
+Let Us Negotiate Your Child Support & Custody Agreement Today

-Do you have more questions about child support laws in South Carolina?
-Then visit our firm today to discuss your case with a dedicated legal professional at PMC Law Firm.
+Do you have more questions about child support or custody laws in South Carolina?
+Then visit our family law firm today to discuss your case with a dedicated legal professional at PMC Law Firm.
 We proudly serve clients throughout the greater Summerville area, and our legal team is prepared to put our skills to work for you today.

 Compassionate Client Care & Fierce Legal Strategies